 As a result, when considering purchasing equine mortality insurance you may come across different terms related to your horse’s value.
 These include “agreed value” and “actual cash value” (fair market value).

 An agreed value option means that if your horse is insured for $10,000 and it dies, the insurance company will pay out $10,000.
 That is because you provided the insurance company your horse’s proof of value when you purchased the policy, which is standard.
 Proof of value can vary from show results, a bill of sale, or simply filling out a Justification of Value form for the insurance company along with your equine mortality application.

 In contrast, with actual cash value, you may be paying premiums on a $10,000 valuation for five years, but if the horse dies, the insurance company pays the horse’s fair market value or what the horse was worth when it died.
 If your horse dies while laid up with an injury, for example, the fair market value of $6,000 determines what the equine insurance company will pay on the claim.
-Many horse owners are under the impression that if they insured their horse for $10,000, and paid their premiums each year that they will get $10,000 if their horse dies.
+Many horse owners think if they insure their horse for $10,000, then pay their premiums yearly, that they will get $10,000 if their horse dies.
 That is not always the case.

 Tracy Dopko provides valuable services to the equine industry as a Certified Senior Equine Appraiser, Equine Expert Witness, and as a licensed Private Investigator.
 She travels across the United States and Canada yearly conducting equine appraisals.
 Similarly, Tracy appraises top equines including jumpers and dressage horses in Europe.
 In 2018, she celebrated her 20th year in the business with 4,000+ hours of equine appraisals.